Snaacky/thewiki/docs/tutorials/comparison.md

 3. Hit the *Start Upload* button under *Comp* to begin creating your comparison

-==- Manual
+==- :icon-tools: Manual

-Manual comparison are created completely by the user.
-VSPreview displays and handles frame capture, while the main actions are performed manually by the user through the previewer.
+Manual comparisons are created completely by the user.
+VSPreview displays and handles frame capture, while the main actions are performed by the user through the previewer.

 #### Capturing